breeze833/pzcmdr-prj/doc/tutorials/Story.md

 With only the basic Raspbian running, it can be powered up from the **PWR** port or the **USB** port.
 The **USB** port is working in the **gadget mode** instead of the popular **host mode**.
 In other words, Pi Zero apears as an USB peripheral device.
-Thus, we can configure Pi Zero to appear as various kinds of devices: serial, keyboard, mouse, ethernet, camera, storage, etc.
+Thus, we can configure Pi Zero to be various kinds of devices: serial, keyboard, mouse, ethernet, video, storage, etc.
-If you configure it as an ethernet device, it will emulate the network link over the USB cable.
+If configured as an ethernet device, it emulates the network link over the USB cable.
 This establishes a connection between the host computer and Pi Zero.

 The gadget mode is interesting in that the Pi Zero could be a software-defined intelligent device.